pulumi/docs/pulumi-hugo/themes/default/content/blog/getting-started-with-k8s-part3/index.md

 ## Conclusion

 This article demonstrated three ways to deploy an application in Kubernetes.
 The applications we examined are primarily stateless with no persistent storage or volumes.
-In the next installment, we’ll examine [stateful services](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/) which require persistent storage such as database.
+In the next installment, we’ll examine [stateful services](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/) that require persistent storage such as a database.
 Until the next post, learn more about Kubernetes with these resources.

 - Watch educational content on [Pulumi TV](https://www.youtube.com/pulumitv)
 - Learn more about Pulumi's [support for Kubernetes]({{< relref "/docs/intro/cloud-providers/kubernetes" >}})